 MANAGEMENT

-Managing children with Angelman syndrome requires a multidisciplinary approach that focuses on managing medical problems and developmental delays (including therapies for seizures, movement, communication, and behavior) as well as addressing feeding & gastro difficulties and sleep issues.
+Managing children with Angelman syndrome requires a multidisciplinary approach that focuses on managing medical problems and developmental delays, as well as addressing feeding & gastro difficulties and sleep issues.
 They also need support to participate in their community.
 Below is a more detailed overview of the management of children & adults with Angelman syndrome.

 Key Considerations: